Reelecks/Projet-Node-Ipssi-Back/readMe.md

 The objective of the project is to create the CRUD of a blog, we use node Js.

 # Use Projet
+website can be seen on https://blog-ipssi.r-landais.com/ the link of our API is https://nd-rl-blog-api.onrender.com/

 ## Routes
 ### User